jwergieluk/wergieluk-com/content/posts/rl-taxi.md

 #### Score

-The leaderboard page in the gym wiki[^2] uses a running end reward average calculated over 100 episodes which is a strange and unstable metric, since it is impacted significantly by the randomness of the initial states.
-It makes much more sense to calculate the average reward over a large number of episodes (e.g. 25000) and compare that average with the theoretical expected reward calculated above.
+The leaderboard page in the gym wiki[^2] uses a running cumulative reward average calculated over 100 episodes which is a strange and unstable metric, since it is influenced significantly by the randomness of the initial states.
+It makes much more sense to calculate the average reward over a large number of episodes (e.g. 25000) and compare that statistics with with the theoretical expected reward calculated above.

-Also, we can look at the learned policy itself, and, for each state s determine whether the proposed action is optimal or not.
+Also, we can analyze at the learned policy itself, and, for each state s determine whether the proposed action is optimal or not.

 #### Temporal-Difference learning

-This task might look very straightforward at first, given the above interpretation and our knowledge about taxis, but in fact the interaction with the environment from an agents perspective can appear quite puzzling.
+This task of driving a taxi around a 5x5 matrix might appear very straightforward at first, but in fact the interaction with the environment from an agents perspective can appear quite puzzling.
 Here is an small part of a trajectory generated by a random agent: